rfhb/emamds/en/medicines/human/EPAR/cimzia-0.md

 This medicine has been refused authorisation

-certolizumab pegol
+certolizumab pegol Medicine Human Refused

-Medicine

-Human

-Refused
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents